 Write down all of the topics you will want to rank for.

-To do so, start by writing a broad post about the new topic you would like to cover.
+To do so, start by writing a broad post about the new topic you want to cover.

-After you have finished writing your pillar page, write more detailed posts about the topic you cover and link both pages.
+After finishing your pillar page, write more detailed posts about the topic you cover and link both pages.

 What Does Pillar Content Provide